 The state of the housing market may also factor in the lender's decision.
-The lender of the HELOC is going to look at the combined loan-to-value ratio of both the new first mortgage and the mortgage they hold.
+The lender of the HELOC is going to look at the combined loan-to-value ratio of both the new first mortgage and the mortgage it holds.
 If home values are rising, this is less of a problem.
 If they are falling, this could cause you to hit a bump in the road.

 If you have any problems resubordinating your existing home equity loan or HELOC, you can try refinancing that loan.
 Refinancing a second mortgage is much less difficult than refinancing the primary mortgage.